Saturn's Seasonal Atmosphere at Northern Summer Solstice

-The delayed seasonal response in the north polar region, in which (except for the eye) stratospheric, putative diphosphine, and ammonia ice layers all became significantly optically thicker as they were exposed to increasing sunlight between 2012 and 2017, and changed colour from blue/green to gold, is at least superficially similar to the observed hemispheric colour changes and those changes inferred from Hubble observations \citep{05karkoschka}, although we still have much to learn about the global-scale aerosol variability away from the polar domain.
-Many Cassini constraining observations have only just begun to be exploited, including the full spectral range of VIMS observations over wider spans of latitude and time, in addition to the ISS imaging and polarisation measurements.
-The connection between physical reality and parameterised models is currently somewhat uncertain, and while more extensive analysis of existing observations will help greatly, they will also need the support of laboratory investigations (a key priority is measuring the optical properties of diphosphine), photochemical and microphysical modeling, and ultimately suitable \textit{in situ} observations, which may be the only way to get an accurate measure of the He/H$_2$ ratio. \adjustfigure{20pt}
+Except for the eye of the north polar cyclone, the stratospheric, putative diphosphine, and ammonia ice layers all became significantly optically thicker as they were exposed to increasing sunlight between 2012 and 2017.
+This caused a colour change from blue/green to gold, which is at least superficially similar to the observed hemispheric colour changes and those changes inferred from Hubble observations \citep{05karkoschka}.
+Nevertheless, we still have much to learn about the global-scale aerosol variability away from the polar domain.
+Many Cassini datasets have only just begun to be exploited, including the full spectral range of VIMS observations over wider spans of latitude and time, in addition to the ISS imaging and polarisation measurements.
+The connection between physical reality and parameterised models is currently somewhat uncertain, and while more extensive analysis of existing observations will help greatly, they will also need the support of laboratory investigations (a key priority is measuring the optical properties of diphosphine), photochemical and microphysical modeling, and ultimately suitable \textit{in situ} observations.